googleforgames/quilkin/examples/agones-xonotic/README.md

 # Agones & Xonotic Example

-An example of running [Xonotic](https://xonotic.org/) with Quilkin on an [Agones](https://agones.dev/) cluster.
+An example of running [Xonotic](https://xonotic.org/) with Quilkin on an [Agones](https://agones.dev/) cluster, utilising the sidecar integration pattern.

 To interact with the demo, you will need to download the Xonotic client.

 ## Sidecar with no filter

-Run `kubectl apply -f https://github.com/googleforgames/quilkin/blob/main/examples/agones-xonotic/sidecar.yaml` to create a Fleet of Xonotic dedicated game servers, with traffic processed through a Quilkin sidecar proxy.
+Run `kubectl apply -f ./sidecar.yaml` to create a Fleet of Xonotic dedicated game servers, with traffic processed through a Quilkin sidecar proxy.

 This is particularly useful if you want to take advantage of the inbuilt metrics that Quilkin provides without having to alter your dedicated game server.